projectcaluma/caluma/docs/extending.md

     @validation_for(SaveForm)
     def validate_save_form(self, mutation, data, info):
-        if data['meta'] and info.context.group != 'admin':
-            raise exceptions.ValidationError('May not change meta on form') return data
+        if data['meta'] and 'admin' not in info.context.user.groups: raise exceptions.ValidationError('May not change meta on form') return data
 ```